mlh758/Blog/content/blog/dual-writes.md

 That one makes sense, we're not timing out our wait so the replicator is effectively dead waiting on a network reply that never comes.
 I pulled in a `Timer` module from the P lang's example repo and added that to the replicator.
-The receive block now waits on an `ack` or times out where it will retry the message.
+The receive block now waits on an `ack` or times out at which point it will retry the message.

 ```
 receive {